forestgrape/coronavirus/index.md

 > Tropism: The word comes from Greek 'tropos' which means turning.
 For the movement of an organism, tropism describes the change of direction upon a stimulus.
 This is generalized to describe how organisms behave under different circumstances or stimuli.
 Here tropism for viruses is used in that sense, how viruses react to different circumstances: Which substances or cells under what condition the virions attach and whether and when they enter cells.
 What metabolism is started in which cells under what conditions.
 In literature tropism of viruses is sometimes used more narrowly: which cells and tissues are suspectible to infection.

 Both evolution and biological constraints yield the tropism of viruses.
-Evolution favours succesful survival both short- and long-term.
+Evolution favours successful survival both short-term and long-term.
 Key factors for the tropism are:
 * cell types:
     - receptors expressed
     - biochemistry inside the cells
-* environmental factors around the cells determines entry:
+* environmental factors throughout the lifetime of a virion and around the cells mainly determine entry:
-    - chemical environment
+    - chemical environment: PH value
     - biological environment: Virions are primed for cell entry by specific proteins
-    - physical environment
+    - physical environment: temperature

-### tropism in the virion phase
+### tropism virion phase
 #### virion activation
 Plant seeds evolved to be activated under favourable conditions for growth, at least as much as the seeds are able to check the conditions: seeds are activated by their physical environmental factors such as temperature, humidity, light and minerals dissolved in the surounding water to start their metabolism.
-Similarly virions need to be activated to start the [metabolic phase](#metabolic-phase) of the virus life cycle.
+Similarly virions need to be activated to initiate cell fusion and thus the [metabolic phase](#metabolic-phase).
 Where as plants need mainly the right physical conditions to growth, viruses need the right biological conditions.
 * matching receptor
 To enter a cell a virus uses its spike protein, which first serves as a grappling hook by binding to a receptor on the cell membrane.
 Next the virus needs to pass the cell membrane, this step is often initiated by cleavage of the spike protein which then turns into a 'key' for fusion with the cell membrane.
 * enviromenment around the cell
     - The spike proteins of coronaviruses needs to be primed which usually means cleaved for cell entry.
 This cleaving can require proteases and the right physiological conditions[Holmes](#holmes).

-### tropism in the metabolic phase
+### metabolic phase tropism
 [in work]<br>
-According to my literature readings few is known about how coronaviruses behave in different cell types. [todo: search&read]
+According to my literature search/reading few is known about how coronaviruses behave in different cell types. [todo: search&read]

 #### conditions inside the cell
 * The cell environment shouldn't deactivate the virus or alarming the immune system to do so.